 After introducing the new regulations, there are slight changes in A2P Messaging routes.
 In this blog let’s learn about them in detail with examples.

-Promotional routes allow marketing SMS for advertising a product or services.
+Promotional routes allow marketing SMS for advertising a product or service.
 The companies can promote their offers and discounts to the customers and Promotional SMS are only sent to Non-DND Numbers.

 Customers can set a particular time duration to receive promotional messages according to their own interests.
 For Example, if the user wants to receive SMS on Monday from 9 AM to 11 AM, then the messages will only be delivered to him at that particular time on Monday from 10 AM to 11 AM.